 - Stream in the can of Guinness to deglaze the pan.
 Then pour in 6 cups of beef broth, stirring continuously.

-- Add in 3 tbsp of Worcestershire sauce, browned beef and one bay leaf and bring to a boil.
+- Add in 3 tablespoon of Worcestershire sauce, browned beef and one bay leaf and bring to a boil.

 - Turn heat down to low then cover and let simmer on low for about 1 - 1.5 hours.